 The other “tradition” is to make the “boiled dinner” of corned beef, cabbage, potatoes, and many times with added carrots.
 I love corned beef, not so crazy about boiled cabbage, and I prefer my potatoes cooked outside of the grease put off by boiling everything in one pot.
 My corned beef is slow-cooked, with the traditional seasoning packet, but in stout and water; slow-cooked, 3 1/2 hours in a 300º oven; tender and tasty.
 My cabbage is always Apple and Onion Braised Cabbage with Bacon to keep it crisp and low-fat, not soggy, and flabby (I’ve really yet to meet a person who claims to JUST LOVE boiled cabbage).
 But, now that the Paddy is over, what are you going to do with those left-overs?

 I thought I would check with some of my fellow food blogger friends to find out what they do, and share a few of my own ideas as well…

 From the Kitchen of LindySez:

 I love me some good old Corned Beef Hash.
-With a perfect ratio of corned beef to potato, a bit of herbs and some chopped bell pepper, it can hardly be beat for an all time all American favorite.
+With a perfect ratio of corned beef to potato, a bit of herb, and some chopped bell pepper, it can hardly be beat for an all-time all American favorite.
 This hash freezes beautifully, so make extra!
 Eat it with, or without, the egg.

 From Kalyn, a fellow food blogger at KalynsKitchen.com comes this interesting idea for a low-carb casserole, Leftover Corned Beef Low-Carb Rueben Bake.
 Using cauliflower in place of the potato, but with other traditional Rueben ingredients, this casserole looks and sounds wonderful.